OpenBB-finance/openbb-docs/content/pro/enterprise.md

     - **OpenBB Terminal** - Free version for individuals
     - **OpenBB Terminal Pro** - Enterprise for teams and professionals

-The products, features and services that come with an enterprise are mentioned below.
+The products, features and services that come with an enterprise are highlighted below.

 ## Excel Add-In